 - A test done by placing the baby on his or her back and checking the height of the knees.

 - Looking for uneven folds in the hip or thigh

-- Ultrasound—in babies less than 4 months old or babies with risk factors but a normal physical exam
+- Ultrasound—in babies less than 4 months old

-- X-rays—in babies older than 3 months
+- X-rays—in babies 4 months and older

 For babies aged 1-6 months:

 - Manual adjustment and casting—the doctor moves bones into proper positions, and then places the baby in a lower body cast

 For babies aged six months to two years: